Crunk

 Crunk is a subgenre of hip hop music that emerged in the early 1990s and gained mainstream success during the mid 2000s.
 Crunk is often up-tempo and one of Southern hip hop's more dance and club oriented subgenres.
 An archetypal crunk track frequently uses a main groove consisting of layered keyboard synths, a drum machine clapping rhythm, heavy basslines, and shouting vocals, often in a call and response manner.
 The term "crunk" was also used throughout the 2000s as a blanket term to denote any style of Southern hip hop, a side effect of the genre's breakthrough to the mainstream.
-The word derives from its African-American slang past-participle form, "crunk", of the verb "to crank" (as in the phrase "crank up").
+The word derives from its African-American Vernacular English past-participle form, "crunk", of the verb "to crank" (as in the phrase "crank up").
 It refers to being excited or high on drugs.